 - Expenses being recorded under a variety of names.
 We have seen office rent shown as rent expense, mortgage payments, and lease expense all in the same year for the same company.
 Those types of errors make it hard to review the data for consistency and figure out what the real amount is if an account needs adjustments.

 These are just a small sample of accounting errors that impact financial statements and tax returns used in business valuation of small businesses.
 As the old computer programming adage goes, “Garbage in – garbage out.”
 In most cases, with care we can clean these mistakes up and feel comfortable that the financial statements reasonably represent the company that is the subject of the business valuation.
 But in some cases, we may have pure garbage that may make giving an opinion of value in a business valuation impossible.

-I’m a CPA and Certified Valuation Analyst, and know that valuation is an art.
+I’m a JD, CPA and Certified Valuation Analyst, and I know that business valuation is both an art and science.
 To find out more about professional valuation services for your business, contact me to learn more.